Erwin and I believe that if you treat people nice, most of the time, they will also treat you nice as well.

 The judge reluctantly ruled in favour of the Minister.
 This means that all the gift certificates issued from a restaurant would be 50% deductible, not 100%.

 Furthermore, in 2014, Judicial and CRA Interpretations of Canada Tax Law and Transactional Implication stated that if the gift certificates are issued by the supermarket, a permanent establishment that is primarily engaged in selling food and beverages, section 67.1(1) applies and only 50% of the expenses incurred are deductible.

-Say, you are buying a Home Depot gift card for the purpose of earning the property income, since Home Depot is not an establishment that is primarily engaged in selling food and beverages, you should be able to claim the expenses 100% deductions.
+Say, you are buying a Home Depot gift card, even if you have a home depot promo code, for the purpose of earning the property income, since Home Depot is not an establishment that is primarily engaged in selling food and beverages, you should be able to claim the expenses 100% deductions.

 Until next time, happy real estate investment!

 Cherry Chan, CPA, CA

 Canadian Real Estate Accountant